Welcome to this month’s edition of “Where the Road Ends: A Guide to Trail Running,” where we’re talking about training for trail running.

 - hill workouts

 These five tools can make any runner better, and each has a distinct purpose.
-In this column last month, we discussed easy runs and recovery runs.
-In this article, we tackle long runs.
-And next month we’ll discuss speedwork and hill workouts.
+In this article, we discuss long runs.
+Click on the links below to dive into the three other parts of this four-part training mini-series:

 Introducing Long Runs